 This concept of a “pathways perspective” is true even if a student only takes one mathematics course.
-The graphic Elements of Mathematics Pathways Design illustrates the pathways perspective and provides guiding questions for each portion of the pathway
+The Elements of Mathematics Pathways Design graphic illustrates the pathways perspective and provides guiding questions for each portion of the pathway.

 Any institutional work first needs to be informed by state-level course learning outcomes or other requirements to ensure that courses are transferable.
 In states in which this is applicable, these state-level requirements set a broad outline for courses, which can be further defined by local faculty.

-So far, faculty from major programs of study have assisted mathematics pathways implementation by: a) defining mathematics skills needed for different programs of study (Essential Action 4), which helped the institution define which mathematics pathways were needed at the institution (Essential Action 5), and b) establishing a default mathematics course in alignment with different programs of study (Essential Action 7).
+Thus far, faculty from major programs of study have assisted mathematics pathways implementation by: a) defining mathematics skills needed for different programs of study (Essential Action 4), which helped the institution define which mathematics pathways were needed at the institution (Essential Action 5), and b) establishing a default mathematics course in alignment with different programs of study (Essential Action 7).

 The leadership team should plan for how students will receive academic support, such as tutoring.
 Because the mathematics courses will contain different content and use a different instructional model than traditional mathematics courses, the resources that are traditionally available to students may need realignment.
-Inform and train tutors so that their understanding of mathematics and instruction is specific to the new courses, and consider technology and other resources that may support students.
+Inform and train tutors so that their understanding of mathematics and instruction is specific to the new courses and consider technology and other resources that may support students.

 Practitioner Point of View